leahanderson1/tbengine/README.md

 On Windows, build support is currently not there, however Windows support is currently coded in.
 Since I am not experienced with building C code on Windows, feel free to make a PR to add Windows building support to the makefile.

+## To-do list

+- [ ] Add full documentation
+- [ ] Add SDL3 version so you don't need a terminal to use the library

 ## Getting Started

 You can check out the example in the `template` folder to see what to do.